We have over 1,800 physicians and allied health professionals in 70 pediatric specialties, all ready to treat your one

 An inherited syndrome, with a combination of both capillary and arteriovenous malformations, located in the soft tissue of the body or in the central nervous system.

-Port-wine stains (capillary malformations) are permanent, flat, pink, red, or purple birthmarks on the skin.
+Port wine stains (capillary malformations) are permanent, flat, pink, red, or purple birthmarks on the skin.
+Learn about causes and what treatments are available.

 Lurie Children's is a leader in pediatric cardiac imaging, performing more than 18,000 echocardiograms and 2,000 fetal echos annually to diagnose heart conditions.

 Our cardiac second opinion program offers second opinions to parents of children diagnosed with serious heart conditions.
 Learn more about your options here.

 Cardiomyopathy can appear suddenly (acute) or can be present for many years or even since birth (chronic/congenital), and can lead to heart failure.
 Learn more here.